kikr/vsts-aci-build-agent/vsts-aci-function/README.md

 * Right-click the `Functions` project
 * Hit `Publish` and select your your function app

 > Note!
 [By default your local.settings.json file is not published](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file).
-You have to set seperate configs for publishing, or use publish-command flag to publish your local settings.
+You have to set seperate configs for publishing, or use publish-command flag/switch to publish your local settings.